DanceChat: Large Language Model-Guided Music-to-Dance Generation: Experiments

 \subsection{Experiment Setup}

-\textbf{Dataset.} We use the AIST++\cite{li2021ai} dataset for both training and testing.
-This dataset comprises 1,408 dance sequences paired with music, covering 10 distinct street dance genres.
-Each genre is synchronized with music from 6 different tracks, each with unique beats per minute (BPM) and musical characteristics, allowing for a variety of rhythmic and stylistic alignment in the generated dance motions.
-All dance motions are represented as 3D poses captured at 60 FPS, providing detailed joint-level information for each frame.
-For our experiments, we segment these music-motion pair sequences into 5-second clips sampled at 30 FPS, and extract music caption and textual guidance based on each segmented music clip.
-We follow the standard train/test splits provided in the original dataset.
+\textbf{Dataset.} We use the AIST++ \cite{li2021ai} dataset for both training and testing, which contains 1,408 music-dance pairs across 10 street dance genres.
+Each genre is paired with 6 distinct music tracks, enabling rhythmic and stylistic variation.
+We follow the standard train/test split and segment the sequences into 5-second clips at 30 FPS.
+Music captions and textual guidance are generated based on each segmented clip.

-\textbf{Implementation details.} In the pseudo instruction generation module, we utilize the OpenAI ChatGPT-4o API \cite{chatgptapi} to generate textual dance motion instruction based on pre-extracted music captions.
-For prompt engineering, we use the annotated genre information during training.
-At test time, we replace the genre placeholder in the prompt with the literal word \textit{any}.
-In the multi-modal feature extraction and fusion module, we adopt an encoding approach in which pre-trained models are frozen to preserve general representations, while lightweight trainable layers are added for task-specific adaptation.
-We first extract features using a frozen Jukebox model and subsequently apply two additional Transformer encoder layers to refine the temporal and semantic representations.
-For text encoding, we use the frozen text encoder from CLIP ViT-B/32 \cite{radford2021learning} followed by another two-layer Transformer encoder to adapt the output for conditional guidance.
+\textbf{Implementation details.} In the dance instruction generation module, we utilize the ChatGPT-4o API \cite{chatgptapi} to generate textual dance motion instruction based on pre-extracted music captions.
+For music encoding, we extract features using a frozen Jukebox \cite{dhariwal2020jukebox} model and subsequently apply two additional Transformer encoder layers to refine the temporal and semantic representations.
+For text encoding, we use the frozen text encoder from CLIP ViT-B/32 \cite{radford2021learning} followed by another 4-layer Transformer encoder to adapt the output for conditional guidance.
 The latent dimensionality of both the music and text encoders is set to 512.
 Our model has 54M total parameters, and was trained on 1 NVIDIA A100 GPU for 48 hours with a batch size of 128.